 - Bake cakes for 20-30 minutes**, or until a toothpick comes out clean or mostly clean.

 - Let the cakes sit in the pans for 10 minutes before running a knife along the edges and flipping them over onto a cooling rack.
 Wait until cakes are completely cool before icing.

-- For the icing: stir yogurt and peanut butter together
+- Stir yogurt and peanut butter together

-- Assembly: slice the tops of both cakes off (the "dome" part) and then lay the cut edges together, placing a bit of icing in between.
+- Slice the tops of both cakes off (the "dome" part) and then lay the cut edges together, placing a bit of icing in between.
 Top the cake with additional icing.
 Additionally, if you want to cover the entire cake with icing (rather than just the top and middle), just double the icing ingredients.